navarrorc/tanstack-start-here/README.md

-# Invite-Based Authentication App

-A full-stack authentication system with Google OAuth, invite codes, and admin dashboard built with TanStack Start and NeonDB.
+# TanStack Start Starter Template

+A production-ready starter template for building full-stack applications with TanStack Start.
+Includes Google OAuth authentication, invite system, and a clean foundation to build upon.

+**Use this as a starting point for your next project!**

 ## 🚀 Features

 - 🔐 **Google OAuth Login** - Secure authentication with Google
-- 📧 **Invite Code System** - Email-specific, single-use invite codes
+- 📧 **Invite Code System** - Email-specific, single-use invite codes for controlled access
 - 👑 **Auto Admin** - First user automatically becomes admin
-- 🎨 **Modern UI** - Beautiful dashboard with TailwindCSS
+- 🎨 **Modern UI** - Beautiful, minimal dashboard with TailwindCSS
 - 🗄️ **NeonDB** - Serverless PostgreSQL database
-- ⚡ **TanStack Start** - Full-stack React framework
+- ⚡ **TanStack Start** - Full-stack React framework with SSR
+- 🧩 **Ready to Extend** - Clean architecture, easy to customize

 ## 📚 Documentation